Evaluating Language Models' Evaluations of Games: Methods

 \subsection{Evaluation measures}

 Our primary measure of similarity is the $R^2$ between the averaged model judgments and human judgments (computed over all 121 games).
 We computed the split-half correlation between human participant judgments as a measure of the amount of explainable variance in the human data.
 Additionally, we compared models' and people's estimated payoffs in the subset of $78$ games where we could compute an estimated game-theoretic optimal payoff (see Appendix~\ref{sec:game-theoretic}).
 This allows us to also estimate the rationality of models relative to an estimated optimal payoff.
+We measure $R^2$, accuracy, and distance between the predicted and estimated optimal payoff.
 We also measure models' similarities to each other (within the same class of models, e.g., other reasoning or non-reasoning language models, or to other classes, e.g., a game reasoner that employs MCTS-based gameplay).
 We assess other measures of similarity in Appendix~\ref{sec:addtl-analyses}.